 Below we discuss the differences and similarities you need to know.

-Medicare Supplement Open Enrollment vs. Guarantee Issue
+Medicare Supplement Open Enrollment vs. Guaranteed Issue

 Did you become eligible for Medicare recently?
 Are you about to become Medicare eligible?
 Maybe you’re turning 65 soon, or you just turned 65?